EGmarket/super-heros/README.md

 ## Available Scripts

 * APPS DATA HAS BEEN STORED IN LOCALLY
 * We Used Fontawesome icon in this project
 * If You need any best tech person You can easily get from our sites

-          * APPS DATA HAS BEEN STORED IN LOCALLY
+          * We are regularly updating

 In the project directory, you can run: